FutureGadgetLaboratory-FGL/Logic_Builder/Basic/INDEX.md

     1
 ```

-### 60.Write a program to print a welcome text in a separate line.
+### 60. Write a program to print a welcome text in a separate line.

 ### 61. Write a program to find the third angle of a triangle.